 Grilled Cheese Sandwiches

 Anything that hasn’t stayed down in the past.

 I figured it was about time I let you in on the good news.
 It’s still very early in the pregnancy (I’m 9 weeks) and I know a lot can happen in these first few fragile months.
 I couldn’t keep this secret after a visit to my OB Monday and an ultrasound showing a strong heartbeat of 180bpm, a tiny baby measuring to date with tiny hands and feet, and everything else looking good so far.
 The OB says my morning sickness is actually a good sign that the pregnancy hormones are strong and doing their job.

-> We’re still trying to work out the logistics of me moving overseas during my third trimester.
+We’re still trying to work out the logistics of me moving overseas during my third trimester.
 The military requires family members to undergo physicals and get shots when you move to Korea, but we’ve heard several different things about the process when you’re pregnant.
-So we’re not sure if I’m leaving with Philip at around 32 weeks (which would be easier) or if I’ll be leaving 3-4 months AFTER the baby is born (which means traveling solo with 2 kids).
+So we’re not sure if I’m leaving with P at around 32 weeks (which would be easier) or if I’ll be leaving 3-4 months AFTER the baby is born (which means traveling solo with 2 kids).

-> So there you have it!
+So there you have it!
 The reason I’ve been missing and the blog being a ghost town is because I’ve been growing a tiny baby.
 I don’t see me feeling better anytime soon, but I’ll do my best to update, answer emails and your comments when I’m having my better days.
 Thanks for understanding!